Last Updated: January 26, 2022

 Institutional and Geographic Diversity

 Fulcrum fulfills its preservation commitments through a strategy based on balancing local and distributed resources.
-By engaging in a number of such relationships, Fulcrum guards against the risk of technological failure, changes in institutional priorities, or inability to meet commitments at any one institution, thereby eliminating single points of failure and ensuring the long-term access to content published on Fulcrum.
+By engaging in a number of partnerships, Fulcrum guards against the risk of technological failure, changes in institutional priorities, or inability to meet commitments at any one institution, thereby eliminating single points of failure and ensuring the long-term access to content published on Fulcrum.

 The University of Michigan Library

 The strength of Fulcrum's preservation commitment derives from its home within a Tier 1 research library which embodies preservation as core to its mission.
 As a result, Fulcrum adheres to the policies and practices of U-M Library, and content hosted on Fulcrum is preserved according to the same policies and practices, and with the same dedicated, committed effort, as all of U-M Library's digital materials.

 U-M Library's institutional stance is strongly predisposed to migration strategies, which we enable via policies that restrict file formats at the point of ingest.
 Our file format guidelines are based on the recommendations of the Library of Congress and reflect the accepted best practices of the digital preservation community.
 Fulcrum's file format recommendations may place further restrictions based on compatibility with software tools, functionality on our platform, publishing industry standards, and accessibility.
 The open, published standards represented in these guidelines put us in the best position today to successfully migrate content to tomorrow's successor formats.